Research output per year

 My current research focuses on the Indian Supreme Court and analyses how Hindu nationalist ideologies shape judicial arguments around injury and harm in hate speech accusations levelled against religious minorities, and how these arguments, in turn, generate new historical discourses.
 The project analyses how court rooms can become a stage for the performance and disruption of political projects and interrogates how the politicization of court rooms shapes experiences of exclusion and belonging among different communities.

-I am open to accepting PhD students.
+I am accepting PhD students.
+Please email me to discuss your research proposal.

 Research output: Book/Report › Authored book